 { "id": "your-unique-job-id", "status": "complete", "result": 15, "start_time": "2025-08-18T12:00:00.000Z", "finish_time": "2025-08-18T12:00:01.000Z" }

-The project also includes examples for more complex tasks, like making a retriable HTTP request or scheduling a job to run at a specific time.
+The project also includes examples for more complex tasks, like making a retriable HTTP request.

 Handling background tasks is a common requirement for web applications.
 This project provides a clear and practical blueprint for doing it in FastAPI with ARQ.
 It shows how to separate your API from your workers, manage job state, and build a reliable system for handling long-running processes.
 If you're looking for a straightforward way to add background jobs to your async Python project, give ARQ a try.